rrcobb/twenty-forty-eight-rs/README.md

   shift right until you find a wall, or an item, then try to merge
     can merge if 1) same values, 2) hasn't been merged already this coalesce

+## Todo

+- gutters (colors?)
+- only add a random block when move was valid
+- end of game
+- score
+- render numbers
+- (code) flip iteration order to iterate through cells instead of pixels